Skip links

 SMART Recovery has been an asset in the addiction recovery community for many years.
 In recent years, it has gained popularity as a valid resource for those seeking an alternative or a supplement to the 12-step model.
 SMART’s model is inclusive, involving community and peer resources in the recovery process.

-SMART Recovery began in 1994 as an alternative to the 12 Steps and other spiritually based programs.
-The 12 Steps are centered on the participant’s surrender to a higher power that serves as an unwavering support throughout the steps to recovery.
+SMART Recovery began in 1994 as an alternative to the 12 Steps and other spiritually-based programs.
+The 12 Steps are centred on the participant’s surrender to a higher power that serves as unwavering support throughout the steps to recovery.
 Some people don’t relate to the concept of a higher power, which can deter them from 12-step groups.
 SMART Recovery offers an alternative that, instead of focusing on a higher power, follows a scientific approach based on behavioural change.

 SMART Recovery programs are available around the world for people struggling with addiction, eating disorders, gambling addiction, sex addiction, and other compulsive behaviours.
-It can help with cross addictions as well.
-A cross addiction is when you replace one destructive behaviour for another.
+It can help with cross-addictions as well.
+A cross-addiction is when you replace one destructive behaviour with another.
 For example, you stop using drugs or alcohol, but you begin gambling compulsively.

 SMART is based on a four-point system: